 The best way to approach data security for a cloud-based tool like Jira is the Shared Responsibility Model:

 The Shared Responsibility Model explains that keeping your Jira account’s data secure is a shared responsibility between you, the account owner, and Jira.
 Jira takes care of the software, infrastructure and disaster recovery of the entire platform.
-You, as the user, are responsible for password security, permissions are given to users and third-party apps, and backups of the data you put into your account.
+You, as the user, are responsible for password security, permissions given to users and third-party apps, and backups of the data you put into your account.

 Web app providers take extensive precautions to ensure their infrastructure won’t fail and to maintain ~99.98% service availability.
 They all have a security team that is dedicated to the platform’s availability.
 This is one of the many benefits of using a managed service like Jira.

-For instance, in the unlikely event that one of Jira’s data centres is crushed by a meteorite, the security team will recover the entire platform to the last backup.
+For instance, in the unlikely event that one of Jira’s data centres is crushed by a meteorite, the Atlassian team will recover the entire platform to the last backup.
 You might experience a few minutes of downtime, or even none at all depending on how fast they can react to the situation.

 But their backups cannot be used to recover a single account back to a previous point in time or to recover just a selection of your data, like a project, epic, or issue.